Activities with Employees

 Accurately performing inspections of vehicles to be auctioned is vital to the operation of our auctions.
 Inspections must be performed consistently at every auction site by using the same set of standards to ensure that decisions are made with accuracy.

 USS established its Inspector Certification Program in 2006 in order to improve the methods used for inspecting and evaluating vehicles and ensure the consistency of inspections.
 Every inspector undergoes annual written and practical examinations to acquire a certification from level one to four.
 USS has instructors who rotate around each auction site throughout Japan to guide and develop the skills of automobile inspectors and manage inspection certification programs.
 These training programs strive to build a consistent inspection framework.
-We have updated our traditional training program to more quickly develop vehicle inspectors in anticipation of an increasing number of vehicles at our auctions in the fiscal year ended March 31, 2024 The new vehicle inspector training program provides employees group training at the Nagoya Auto Auction site right after they join the Company in an effort to develop and certify the skills of inspectors over eight months.
+We have updated our traditional training program to more quickly develop vehicle inspectors in anticipation of an increasing number of vehicles at our auctions in the fiscal year ending March 31, 2024 The new vehicle inspector training program provides employees group training at a large Auto Auction site right after they join the Company in an effort to develop and certify the skills of inspectors over eight months.

 Training for managers